Three Quick Steps to Clear Writing

 Write like you talk, except better.
 Better words, better arrangement, better flow.

-Know the rules of grammar, then break them like you do.
+Know the rules of grammar, then break them like people do.
 But better.

 Care